 - Creation of National System of Biological Data and National System of sea Data

 MINCYT is working together with the National Harvester of Digital Repositories SIU-bdu2 for harvesting OAI-PMH compliant repositories.
-In Argentina, 19 repositories are registered in ROAR and 15 repositories in OpenDOAR, mainly university and faculty initiatives with thesis, journal articles, conference papers, teaching materials and other publications; in some cases audio and video content.
+In Argentina, 35 repositories are registered in OpenDOAR, mainly university and faculty initiatives with thesis, journal articles, conference papers, teaching materials and other publications; in some cases audio and video content.
 Several national universities with institutional repositories promote open access and organize events for the open access week, examples: National University of La Plata (Universidad Nacional de La Plata), National University of Rosario (Universidad Nacional de Rosario), National University of Cuyo (Universidad Nacional de Cuyo), University of Buenos Aires (Universidad de Buenos Aires) and National University of Comahue (Universidad Nacional del Comahue).

-Even if no mandates from Argentina are registered in ROARMAP, a few national universities have issued resolutions or recommendations for open access to theses and other academic outputs.
-And Argentina has issued the open access national mandate project mentioned above.
+In addition, a few national universities have issued resolutions or recommendations for open access to theses and other academic outputs.

 The National University of La Plata (Universidad Nacional de La Plata) also participates with theses in Cybertesis and the National South University (Universidad Nacional del Sur) is member of the Networked Digital Library of Theses and Dissertations (NDLTD)